scottshambaugh/monaco/template/README.md

 This directory contains a template you can use as a basis for building your Monte Carlo simulation.
 The simulation is of a series of weighted coin flips that comes up 70% heads.
 By default, the simulation executes 500 draws, and tries to calculate a guess at what the coin's weighting is.
 These files should be very well commented, and hopefully gives you a sense of how a simulation is set up and run.

 ### Running
-After installing `monaco`, download the two python files here and execute `template_monte_carlo_sim.py` in a terminal window.
+After installing `monaco`, download the two *.py python files here and execute `template_monte_carlo_sim.py` in a terminal window.
+Or, download the `jupyter_template.ipynb` jupyter notebook and step through that.

 ### Learning
 Here's some things to try out: